mindadeepam/obsidian-vault/library/notes/DL/Batch_normalization.md

   BatchNorm is applied before the activation function because normalizing the inputs to the non-linearity often leads to better training dynamics.
 If BatchNorm were applied after the non-linearity, the normalized values would be less effective, especially for activations like ReLU that zero out negative inputs.

 ### Formula
+However, forcing all the pre-activations to be zero and unit standard deviation across all batches can be too restrictive.
+It may be the case that the fluctuant distributions are necessary for the network to learn certain classes better.

+To address this, batch normalization introduces two parameters: a scaling factor `gamma` (γ) and an offset `beta` (β)

 For a mini-batch of size \( m \), and each feature \( x_i \) **ie each channel** in the batch, BatchNorm transforms the input as follows:

 1. Compute Mean and Variance for Each Channel: